 You can pick up a useful leaflet from the Tourist Office in Dol de Bretagne with all the notable buildings marked on it to help guide your visit.

 The historic museum in Dol also has some interesting artefacts rescued from various churches in the region.

 One particular attraction on the edge of Dol-de-Bretagne is a Neolithic menhir - the Menhir du Champ Dolent - (standing-stone) that is one of the tallest and most impressive in Brittany, at 9.3 metres tall.

-- Baie du Mont Saint-Michel - grand site of france (20km)
+- Embouchure - Couesnon: site of natural beauty (20km)